ramondalmau/holdings-opensky/README.md

 pip install -r requirements.txt
 ```

+We strongly recommend initiating the process by creating a clean conda environment (with Python 3.10).
+Execute the provided command to install the required libraries.
+It's crucial to strictly adhere to this procedure, as we will not address issues that arise if these steps are not followed meticulously.

 ## For those starting from raw data ...

 If you intend to detect the holdings, process the weather data, and compute fuel consumption, make sure to install the following additional libraries: